wongun78/trading-ai/README.md

 ---

-**⚠️ Disclaimer**: This is an educational project.
-Trading financial instruments carries risk.
-Always do your own research and never invest more than you can afford to lose.
-The AI suggestions are not financial advice.
+**⚠️ Disclaimer**: Educational project.
+Trading carries risk.
+Not financial advice.
+Never invest more than you can afford to lose.

-**Made with ❤️ using Spring Boot & OpenAI**
+**Made with ❤️ using Spring Boot 3 + Groq AI (Llama 3.3 70B) + PostgreSQL 18**